William Ludwig Lutgens

 The Flierefluiter also lurks in you and I. Let us welcome, rather than vilify him.

-Recent solo exhibitions took place at De Garage/Museum Hof van Busleyden in Mechelen, Exhibition Space 38CC in Delft, Galeri Kant in Copenhagen, and PLUS-ONE Gallery in Antwerp.
-He has participated in numerous group exhibitions, including at Museum Schunck Heerlen, the Museum of Contemporary Art Ghent, Seoul Museum of Art, De Warande Turnhout, Z33 House for Contemporary Art, and Kunstvereniging Diepenheim.
-His work is exhibited internationally and included in collections such as De Bruin-Heijn, SMAK Ghent, and the Flemish Government.
+His work has been exhibited internationally, including solo shows at De Garage/Museum Hof van Busleyden in Mechelen, Expositieruimte 38CC in Delft, Galeri Kant in Copenhagen, and PLUS-ONE Gallery in Antwerp.
+Lutgens has also participated in group exhibitions at institutions such as Museum Schunck Heerlen, Museum of Contemporary Art Ghent, and Seoul Museum of Art.
+His work is included in collections like S.M.A.K.
+Ghent and the Flemish Government.

 PLUS-ONE Gallery